vipulnaik/diet-exercise-health/events/2025/2025-09-29-amla-purchase.md

 amla consumption is related -- I get more amla burps and a general feeling of rejection of the amla capsules.

-## Resumption on 2025-10-23 with a different protocol
+## Resumption on 2025-10-24 with a different protocol

-I'm resuming amla on Thursday 2025-10-23 with a somewhat different protocol.
+I'm resuming amla on Friday 2025-10-24 with a somewhat different protocol (I had initially planned to resume on Thursday 2025-10-23, but I skipped strength exercises and therefore missed the cue).

 Instead of having amla with the meal, my plan is to have amla right after I finish exercise, which should generally be about 60 to 90